feather-test/feather-test-browser/README.md

 ## Notes

-- Your browser-ready tests will also be run in NodeJS with a simulated browser environment ([node-as-browser](https://github.com/seebigs/node-as-browser))
+- Your tests will automatically be run in command line using Headless Chrome as a background process
-- NOTE: the optional callback executes when run in NodeJS but cannot be passed into a real browser
+- NOTE: the optional callback only executes when your tests are run in command line, not in browser

 ---

 ## Configuration and Options
-See [feather-test](https://github.com/seebigs/feather-test) for full documentation on assertions, matchers, and other options that are available in feather-test-browser.
+See [feather-test](https://github.com/feather-test/feather-test#configuration-options) for full documentation on assertions, matchers, and other options that are available in feather-test-browser.

+## Additional Options

+### dirnameAvailable

+If set to `true` the global `__dirname` variable will be available for use in specs and helpers.
+This is set to `false` by default for privacy because this exposes your local machine's user path in the generated bundles.

+---

 ## ES6 with Babel
 If you need to run modern code in older browsers you can pass options into the bundler.
 See [bundl-pack](https://github.com/seebigs/bundl-pack) for more options.